jmrphy/media_civil_war/media_civil_war.md

 Current research on the relationship between mass media and civil war onset is puzzling for two reasons.
-From Rwanda and Yugoslavia in the early 1990s to Libya and Syria in 2011, civil wars often involve the use of mass media for belligerent purposes (@Hubbard:2014ux;
-@Kirkpatrick:5QZPVGlb; @Anonymous:zzzAKRQE; @Simons:2002ug].
-While some
+From Rwanda and Yugoslavia in the early 1990s to Libya and Syria in 2011, civil wars often involve the use of mass media for belligerent purposes [@Hubbard:2014ux; @Kirkpatrick:5QZPVGlb; @Anonymous:zzzAKRQE; @Simons:2002ug].
-scholars argue that mass media play a causal role in the outbreak of civil wars
+While some scholars argue that mass media play a causal role in the outbreak of civil wars
 [@brass1997theft; @DesForges:1999tk; @GagnonJr:1994fb; @Kellow:1998kv; @Metzl:1997fs; @tambiah1996leveling],
-others have argued that the negative effects of mass media have been overstated [@Paluck:2009dk; @ @Straus:2007fb].
+others have argued that the negative effects of mass media have been overstated [@Paluck:2009dk; @Straus:2007fb].
 Making the puzzle even more acute, the most systematic evidence to date suggests that mass media induce satisfaction with the status quo [@Kern:2009fp] and decrease the likelihood of civil war onset [@Camber:2013ul].
-Yet, as Figure 1 starkly illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.
+Yet, as Figure 1 illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.
 While the global patterns are not necessarily inconsistent with the finding of a negative relationship between mass media and civil war within countries, the discrepancy nonetheless points to a remaining puzzle about the scholarly state-of-the-art on the relationship between mass media and civil war.
 If mass media decrease the probability of civil war, this contributes very little to understanding the troublingly high prevalence of civil